Substra/substrafl/docs/technical/task_execution.rst

 There are two modes: the **release mode** and the **editable mode**, chosen with the ``editable_mode`` parameter in the ``dependency`` argument.

-In **release mode**, Connectlib downloads the wheels of substra and connectlib (connect-tools is already installed) from the private Owkin PyPi and copies them to the Docker image.
+In **release mode**, Substrafl downloads the wheels of substra and substrafl (connect-tools is already installed) from the private Owkin PyPi and copies them to the Docker image.
 The download is made through a subprocess, and it needs pip to be configured to access Owkin's PyPi.

-In **editable mode**, those libraries must be installed in editable mode (`pip install -e .`) in the Python's environment Connectlib is executed with.
+In **editable mode**, those libraries must be installed in editable mode (`pip install -e .`) in the Python's environment Substrafl is executed with.
 The script goes through each library, and:

-- if the wheel for the installed version already exists (looking for it in the ``$HOME/.connectlib`` folder of the target directory), reuse it
+- if the wheel for the installed version already exists (looking for it in the ``$HOME/.substrafl`` folder of the target directory), reuse it
-- otherwise generate the wheel in the ``$HOME/.connectlib`` folder and copy it to the Docker image
+- otherwise generate the wheel in the ``$HOME/.substrafl`` folder and copy it to the Docker image

 Then copy the wheel to the Docker image.
 This is not the preferred method as it can lead to difficulties of knowing which version was used: there may be local changes to the code.